 Who’s Watching Oliver first published by SciFiNow

-A kidult in nerdishly thick glasses who mutters to himself and seems on the autism spectrum, friendless Oliver is trapped in a toxic Freudian cycle – like Norman Bates, only whose domineering, psychopathic mother is on Skype rather than mummified upstairs.
+A kidult in nerdishly thick glasses who mutters to himself and seems somewhere on the spectrum of neuroatypicality, friendless Oliver is trapped in a toxic Freudian cycle – like Norman Bates, only with a domineering, psychopathic mother who is on Skype rather than mummified upstairs.
 Yet one day at Dream World, Oliver meets his dream girl Sophia (Sara Malakul Lane) – who even talks about dreams – and in each other these two damaged souls hope to find their safe place, freed from the malign influence of family.

 Despite its lack of interrogative punctuation, the title of Richie Moore’s debut feature suggests a question – and at a certain point, viewers are made to realise that they are themselves at least part of the answer, and that Oliver and his activities are no easy watch.
 On the one hand he is a vicious villain engaged in particularly grotesque rapes and serial killings, and on the other he is a sympathetic victim of his own horrific upbringing, desperate to break loose and to find, like any (late) adolescent, his own independence.
 He is also that most unlikely figure, a romantic hero of torture porn.